indico/indico/docs/source/installation/development.rst

     indico run -h <your-hostname> -q --enable-evalex

 Double-check that your hostname matches that which has been set in the config file (by the wizard).
+If you went with the default settings provided by the wizard it might be something like ``indico run -h 127.0.0.1 -p 8000 -q --enable-evalex``

 It is also worth mentioning that when working on a plugin, it is necessary to run another webpack watcher to build the plugin assets.
 That can be accomplished using the same command as above with an argument specifying